The-Tech-Peak/PeakUSB/README.md

 -Persistent Partition Creation
 and more.

+You can format drives to NTFS, FAT32, and exFAT.
+You can also rename the drive.

 PeakUSB is currently in its early stages, and may not fully function.
 Report any bugs.

 If you would like to become a contributor, feel free to put that in the bugs page (not giving you my personal email ;])